jamgar/js-weather/README.md

-# JavaScript Starter
+# JavaScript Weather App

-This a JavaScript Starter Boilerplate to use for any JavaScript project you will be using ES6+.
-It babel and webpack.
-You can use it to start a React app.
+This is a Weather app that will use the Wunderground API to fetch the weather for a US City/State.
+A user will be able to enter a City/State and see the current weather and forecast for several days.

 ### Version
 1.0.0